 We can keep investigating to make sure te tamaiti is safe if we are concerned that they are being abused, or we find:

 - parental drug and alcohol abuse

 - parental mental illness

-Caregivers looking after children in the custody of Oranga Tamairki need to refer to the caregiver handbook for alternatives to smacking.
+Caregivers looking after children in the custody of Oranga Tamairki need to refer to the caregiver kete for alternatives to smacking.